snidarian/clisyntax/README.md

-- first two languages to be added are python and javascript, and then C
+- first two languages to be added after LISP are python and javascript, and then C